Tenure-Track criteria

 Financial considerations such as the availability of a regularly funded, tenured position in the department’s personnel budget must not enter the considerations for tenure.

-Considering these goals, the following may currently describe an average successful candidate:
+Considering these goals, the following describes an average successful candidate at the mid-term and final evaluation, respectively.

-• In addition, a number of published articles in top field journals and maybe further articles in lower ranked journals.
+• Several published articles in top field journals and maybe further articles in lower ranked journals.

 • A “pipeline” of unpublished working papers and a strong expectation that at least one of these papers will be published eventually in a top-5 general interest journal.

-• The proven ability and readiness to contribute to the development of the group he/she belongs to in terms of mentoring graduate students, contributing to the writing of major grant applications (CRC, excellence cluster, etc.), and (broadly speeking) contribution to research excellence in the department.
+• The proven ability and readiness to contribute to the development of the group he/she belongs to in terms of mentoring graduate students, an active role in the group’s research seminars, and the participation in recruitment processes.

 • A proven record of good teaching performance as demonstrated by teaching evaluations.

-• Tenure evaluations take into consideration the academic importance of a candidate’s work in terms of originality, contribution to his or her field, and impact on the profession.
+Final evaluations take into consideration the academic importance of a candidate’s work in terms of originality, contribution to her or his field, and impact on the profession.
 They are not based on numerical publication scores.
 Specifically, a top-5 publication is neither a necessary nor a sufficient condition for tenure.
-For example, a number of articles in top field journals can easily establish a candidate as a leader in a particular area.
-Conversely, even top-5 papers may not be scientifically strong and judged as such by the committee and/or the external reviewers.
-Moreover, even if the paper is strong, it may not be attributed to the candidate but rather to a strong co-author or her/his advisers.
+In fact, a number of articles in top field journals can easily establish a candidate as a leader in a particular area.
+Conversely, even top- 5 papers may not be scientifically strong and judged as such by the committee and/or the external reviewers.
+Moreover, even if the paper is strong, it may not be attributed to the candidate but rather to a strong coauthor or her/his advisers.

-When evaluating a candidate, the tenure track committee should consider the time since PhD (and the length of the PhD), considering publication lags that favor those who are out longer but also special circumstances, especially child-care duties.
+When evaluating a candidate, the tenure-track committee should consider the time since PhD (and the length of the dissertation phase) and take into account publication lags that favor those who are out longer, but also special circumstances, especially childcare duties.

 Guidelines for Tenure-Track Faculty